Types of Financial Aid Available

 Retroactive to 7/1/13, the Bipartisan Student Loan Certainty Act of 2013 amends the Direct Loan interest rate section of the Higher Education Act.
 There are now new formulas that apply to all Direct Loans – including graduate Unsubsidized and Graduate PLUS.

 Each year, the interest rate will be determined by the 10-year Treasury note (T) auctioned at the final auction held prior to June 1, plus a statutorily defined “add-on”.
 The rate will then be effective for loans disbursed on or after July 1 of that year.
-The rate formula add-on will be T + 3.60% for graduate Unsubsidized loans and T + 4.60% for Graduate PLUS loans.
-For 2015-16 loans disbursed on or after 7/1/15, the rates will be 5.84% for graduate Unsubsidized loans and 6.84% for Graduate PLUS loans.
+The rate formula add-on will be T + 3.60% for graduate unsubsidized loans and T + 4.60% for Graduate PLUS loans.
+Loans first disbursed on or after 7/1/17 will be at 6% for Federal Direct Unsubsidized and 7% for Grad PLUS loans.
 The interest rate, once established, will apply for the life of the loan.
 As a result, it is likely that many borrowers will have a set of fixed-rate loans, each with a different interest rate.

 NOTE: Just because you CAN borrow maximum loan amounts does not mean you SHOULD.
 Please review your budget carefully and only borrow what you absolutely need.
 Loan totals add up quickly, as does accruing interest.
 Do not saddle yourself with an unmanageable loan debt that you may not be able to easily repay once you leave school.